the shift

 When execution becomes cheap and near-instant, something else becomes scarce.
 Judgement.
 Taste.
 The ability to look at ten options and know which one feels right, and why.

-AI-only creative workflows tend toward homogenised output.
-Human creative input is the only consistent counterweight I’ve seen.
+AI-heavy creative workflows tend toward homogenised output.
+Human creative input is the only consistent counterweight I've seen.

 the studio

-Aran Labs has been my studio for a few years, going back to my time working with SOPHIE.
-It started as a creative direction practice, with a handful of ongoing design clients and a small team.
+Aran Labs has been my design studio for a few years, going back to my time working with SOPHIE.
+It started as a creative direction practice, a handful of ongoing design clients and a small team.

-We’re still doing client work.
-Brand systems.
-Product design.
-Creative direction.
-But we keep seeing product opportunities inside the workflows we’re already running, and we’re taking them.
-The barrier between “I design” and “I build” has collapsed.
+The barrier between "I design" and "I build" has collapsed.
 Designers can now ship products without engineering teams, without raising capital, without waiting.

 what's next